khanduri/docker-base_login_social/README.md

     - source keys.sh
     - `./run.py`
     - STOP after visiting the index page .. we needs to setup a few service dependencies

-## Services to register for:
- - Facebook
- - Twitter
- - Sendgrid

 ## Page references: